Societies

 SOCIETIES

 All Clare societies are run by students, so if there is a society that you want to create, go for it!
 The UCS has a budget for societies every year that can be applied for during the first term.
-Contact the UCS Treasurer, Barakah Shoubaki (bs710), for more details.
+Contact the UCS Treasurer for more details.

 There are also university-wide societies, and you should get involved with these too!
 If in doubt, sign up for anything and everything; it’s much easier to leave a mailing list than it is to try and join it later.